Prathamesh-Udoshi/intelligent-adaptive-mock/README.md

 This ensures a single critically failing endpoint pulls the global score down proportionally.

 ### Dashboard Integration:
 - **🏠 Control Deck:** A **global health banner** at the top shows the platform-wide score, number of monitored endpoints, and active anomaly count.
-Updates in real-time via WebSocket.
+- **🧠 AI Cognitive Status:** A live panel showcasing **Active AI Engines** (Welford vs. LSTM) and **Training Progress**.
+- **📊 Training Countdown:** A real-time visual progress bar tracking how many observations are needed (default: 30) before the neural brain initializes.
-- **📡 Live Stream:** Each request in the log table shows a 🟢🟡🔴 health indicator.
+- **📡 Live Stream:** Each request in the log table shows a 🟢🟡🔴 health indicator and a 🧠 icon for neural anomalies.
 - **🔬 Explorer:** Each endpoint card displays its health badge, current status, and a detailed **Active Anomalies** panel listing each detected issue.

 ### Accessing Health Data: